Haidra-Org/AI-Horde/FAQ.md

 ## How does this all work?

-This is a very big subjet which will be later be expanded in a devlog.
+This is a very big subject which will be later be expanded in a devlog.
 But putting it simply:

-* As a requestor, you send a prompt to the horde whichs adds it into a FIFO queue, prioritizing it according to the amount of Kudos you have.
+* As a requestor, you send a prompt to the horde which adds it into a "first in/first out" queue, prioritizing it according to the amount of Kudos you have.
 If the request has multiple generations required, it is split into multiple jobs by the horde.
 * Any joined workers periodically check-in to the horde and request a job to do.
 The horde sends them the first available request they can fulfil, by order of kudos-priority
 * The worker generates the job's prompt and submits it back to the horde
 * Once all the component jobs of a request have been submitted, the horde marks the job as "Done"